A full CV is available here.

 Manuscripts in progress

 Almeling, Rene, Melody Tulier*, Shana Kushner Gadarian, and Janet Shim.
-“Public Support for Federal Spending on Research into Genetic versus Environmental Causes of Disease.”
-In preparation.
+“Public Support for Federal Spending on Research about Genetic versus Environmental Causes of Disease”

 Almeling, Rene and Dana Hayward*.
-"Biological Stories: Comparing Men’s and Women’s Views of Men’s Role in Reproduction.”
-In preparation.
+"Biological Stories: Comparing Men’s and Women’s Views of Men’s Role in Reproduction”

 Almeling, Rene.
-Forthcoming.
-“Contesting New Markets for Bodily Knowledge: When and How Experts Draw the Line” in Oxford Body and Embodiment Handbook, edited by Kate Mason and Natalie Boero.
+2019.
+“Contesting New Markets for Bodily Knowledge: When and How Experts Draw the Line” in The Oxford Handbook of the Sociology of Body and Embodiment, edited by Natalie Boero and Katherine Mason.

 Almeling, Rene.
-Forthcoming.
-“Paid to Donate: Egg Donors, Sperm Donors, and Gendered Experiences of Bodily Commodification” in Transnationalizing Reproduction: Third Party Reproduction in a Globalised World, edited by Jenny Gunnarsson Payne and Róisín Ryan-Flood. (abridged version of Sex Cells ch 4)
+2019.
+“Paid to Donate: Egg Donors, Sperm Donors, and Gendered Experiences of Bodily Commodification” in Transnationalizing Reproduction: Third Party Reproduction in a Globalised World, edited by Róisín Ryan-Flood and Jenny Gunnarsson Payne. (abridged version of Sex Cells, Ch 4)

 Almeling, Rene.
 2017.
 “Gender, Commodification, and the Embodied Experience of Gamete Donation” in A Handbook of Infertility in History: Approaches, Contexts, and Perspectives, edited by Gayle Davis and Tracey Loughran.
 Palgrave MacMillan. (abridged version of Sex Cells ch 3)